sci-42ver/SICP_SDF/sicp_exercise.md

   - repo
     - skipped due to being similar to wiki woofy's.
   - Emm...
 My implementations may be not expected by the book author.
 Anyway the basic ideas are same as what woofy says in wiki.
+  - ~~I am stuck at this exercise for a long time, maybe it is better~~
 - [ ] 79
   - > Can you relate any of this to the problem of making deductions in a context (e.g., ``If I supposed that P were true, then I would be able to deduce A and B.'') as a method of problem solving?
 (This problem is open-ended.
 A good answer is probably worth a Ph.D.)
     ~~IMHO this is more related with `if`...~~